neajul/New-Dependencies/Feedback/Jan 12 Feedback Tina.md

 - (empty comment)
   - **I assume it's about the title.
 I changed it, and have suspicion, but curious.**

-- Last part, de-appropriation
-  - I think this is very interesting, I wonder if this could appear or be problematized and/or worked into your text somehow.
+- Last part, de-appropriation (interesting, could it be be problematized and/or worked into your text somehow?)
-  - ==still need to reply==
+  - **I mentioned this in the last paragraph of back to the land, and in the last closing paragraph and abstract, enough?**

 ## 3 Back to the Sea